ryatoa/panther-docs/panther/sending-events/aws.md

 >_Please Note: SAM uses the same configuration as the aws cli, so if you use many different accounts, ensure that your profile is pointing to the correct account that you wish to install the collector in._

-You will then be asked a series of questions to deploy the code to your account and will be asked for `APIToken` and `ConsoleFQDN`.
+You will then be asked a series of questions to deploy the code to your account and will be prompted for the following values
+  - `APIToken`
+  - `ConsoleFQDN`

 The process will look similar to this: